rehierl/html-outliner-spec/issue-associations.md

 - `outline = new Outline(element)`

-This can be understood as defining the following two properties:
+Which can be understood as defining the following two properties:

 - `Outline Element.innerOutline`
 - `Element Outline.outlineOwner`